alexanderGugel/pragmatic-testing/README.md

 })
 ```

-As you can see above, we added a couple of insertions in the container's appendChild function.
+As you can see above, we added a couple of assertions in the container's appendChild function.
 We check if the child that is being appended is the widget's element (`widget.$el`).

 Another change worth being mentioned is that we are now no longer using `t.end`.
-Since our test is asynchronous, the container might not append itself immediately, but might wait some time.
+Since our test is asynchronous, the container might not append itself immediately, but could wait some time.
 In that case ending the test before appending the widget would be problematic.

 In order to avoid such a case, we "plan" beforehand how many assertions we want to make (`t.plan(3)`).
 Our test will be ended as soon as tape encountered three assertions, which is the case right after the container's `appendChild` method has been invoked.